chriselderer/expandable-recycler-view/README.md

 ### 6. Saving expansion state

-To save the state of the RecyclerView call the ExpandableRecyclerViewAdapter’s onSaveInstanceState & onRestoreInstance methods from the corresponding methods in your activity.
+To save the state of the RecyclerView, call the ExpandableRecyclerViewAdapter’s onSaveInstanceState & onRestoreInstance methods from the corresponding methods in your activity.

 ```java
 public class MainActivity